 Small acoustic guitars that are manufactured to very high standards are more available today than ever before.
 Their reduced size results in a different sound than the standard dreadnought size guitar, and this change has been embraced by many professional players.

 Ami by Art and Lutherie

 The Baby Taylor is a gorgeous 3/4 size instrument with top-notch construction and a superb tone.
 The guitar is available with either a solid spruce or solid mahogany top to meet your tonal tastes.
-The Baby Taylor gets kudos for its playability and pleasing sound that boasts excellent performance on the bass end.
+The Baby Taylor gets kudos for its playability and pleasing sound that boasts a clear tone and excellent resonance.
 You might also want to check out related 3/4 size Taylor guitars like the Baby Mahogany and the Baby Taylor-e.